Are you looking for the best and easy-to-follow Black Friday Cyber Monday marketing guide? Look no further!

-Before your marketing is ready to go public, there are a couple of things that you need to do on your site’s category and product pages to make sure that you’re primed for conversions.
+Before your Black Friday Cyber Monday marketing is ready to go public, there are a couple of things that you need to do on your site’s category and product pages to make sure that you’re primed for conversions.

-Go through your category and product pages to make sure that your descriptions contain useful keywords and information that will help shoppers find your products.
+Go through your category and product pages to make sure that your descriptions contain useful keywords and information to help shoppers find your products.

 Best Made Co. goes all out on their product descriptions and tells the story of their product.

-We have an awesome blog post about creating high-converting product pages that you should check out for some awesome guidance here.
+We have a fantastic blog post about creating high-converting product pages that you should check out for excellent guidance here.

 There are quite a few things you can do to streamline your checkout process and make it delightfully easy for shoppers to complete their purchases.
 Here’s a small sampling: